Secondary Progressive Multiple Sclerosis

-Around 2000, we believe Cir went from RRMS to SPMS, or secondary-progressive multiple sclerosis.
+Around 2000, we believe Cir may have gone from RRMS to SPMS, or secondary progressive multiple sclerosis.
 In this form, the disease gradually gets worse.
-In between, there may be remissions or plateaus where the disease stays the same for long periods of time.
+In between, there may be remissions similar to relapsing remitting MS. Or there may be plateaus where the disease stays the same for long periods of time.

 When it started

-Secondary-progressive multiple sclerosis came on very gradually.
+Secondary progressive multiple sclerosis came on very gradually.
 It eventually became a turning point in Cir's life and ultimately our family life.
 Walking became more difficult.
-His right leg and right side became weaker.
+His right leg and right side became weaker, and he never fully recovered the use of them.

-Cir went from working full-time to part-time.
-He used a cane, but frequent episodes of fatigue made it impossible to continue working even part-time.
-He had a sales job where he was on his feet 90% of the time.
+Cir went from working full-time to and then eventually to part-time.
+He used a cane at work; however frequent episodes of fatigue made it impossible to continue working even part-time.
+He had a sales job which he loved.
+The only thing about that was 90% of the time he was on his feet.
 Sitting wasn't an option.

-He had to walk long distances.
-Falling also became an issue because of the hard fixtures around the department.
-Walking up and down stairs was near impossible.
-And getting to the elevator and then to the lunch room was a big problem because of the distance.
+In the men's department he needed to replenish clothing, service customers, and more; all on his feet.
+When he wasn't working, he still had to walk long distances.
+Falling also began to become an issue because of the hard fixtures around the department.
+Walking up and down the stairs was near impossible.
+And getting to the elevator and then to the lunchroom was a big problem because of the distance.

-Incontinence was another issue.
-He made frequent trips to the bathroom.
+Incontinence was another issue he had to deal with.
+He had begun to make frequent trips to the bathroom.
 No one said anything, but for him it was an inconvenience and at times an embarrassment.
-He finally had to resort to wearing what he called "adult diapers".
+He finally had to resort to wearing what he called "adult diapers" so he wouldn't leak while at work.

-This journey down secondary-progressive multiple sclerosis was proving to be a big headache.
+This journey down secondary progressive multiple sclerosis was proving to be a big headache for him.
 I'm sure Cir would have described it a lot differently, because he was actually experiencing it.

 The "BIG" decision

-He finally made the decision to stop working.
-We spent long hours talking about how we would make this work.
+Near the end of 1999, he finally made the decision to stop working.
+We spent long hours talking about how we would make this work as a couple and as a family.

 • How would we live?